M.A. in Military History

 Pursue your Interests.
 Advance your Career.
 Study with Experts.

-The Citadel’s Master of Arts in Military History is a fully online, 30-hour program launching in Fall 2019.
+The Citadel’s Master of Arts in Military History is a fully online, 30-hour program.
 The program provides an advanced historical study of the theory and practice of warfare, the institutions and operations of military forces, and the impact of militaries and warfare on societies.
-Students may enroll for classes beginning Fall Semester 2019 and obtain either a Master of Arts Degree in Military History or both a Master of Arts Degree in Military History and a Graduate Certificate in Leadership at the same time.
+Students may obtain either a Master of Arts Degree in Military History or both a Master of Arts Degree in Military History and a Graduate Certificate in Military Leadership at the same time.
 The Dual Program option only requires an additional 2 credit hours for a leadership certificate that compliments and strengthens the graduate degree in Military History.

-For eight consecutive years (2012-2019) The Citadel has been named the #1 Public College in the South offering up to a master's degree (U.S. News & World Report).
-The Citadel was also named the #1 College for Veterans in the South for 3 consecutive years (2019-2021).
+For ten consecutive years (2012-2021) The Citadel has been named the #1 Public College in the South offering up to a master's degree (U.S. News & World Report).
+The Citadel has been named the #1 College for Veterans in the South for 3 consecutive years (2019-2021).
 The Citadel is home to a large number of historians whose research and teaching focus is military history and war and society.
 It is a college steeped in military tradition and dedicated to training citizen soldiers and leaders.

 Pursue Your Interests.
 The Master of Arts in Military History at The Citadel enables you to work closely with distinguished historians as you pursue specialized interests.
 Gain a comprehensive understanding of the history and evolution of warfare and military institutions in our core courses.
 Then delve into specific conflicts in our electives, examine the military history of a particular region or era, or explore the relationship between war and society.
 From strategic thought to operations and tactics, from the Greeks and Romans to the War on Terror, from traditional to innovative methodologies, find your niche.